-1-4 Points Discipline at discretion of principal Step 1 5 Work Detail (\$10 fee) Step 2 10 points Four (4)-hour Saturday work detail and Conference with parents and student. \$10 fee will be assessed to provide supervision for Saturday work detail.
-11-14 points Discipline at discretion of principal Step 3 15 points One (1)-Day suspension, Parents contacted by letter and/or call, Conference with parents and students may be required 16-19 points Work Detail- \$10 fee will be assessed to provide supervision for Saturday work detail.
-Step 4 20 Points Three-Day suspension and placement on Behavior Probation, Conference with parents and student Step 5 Failure to comply w/ Behavior Contract Potential withdrawal from FPD
+Step 1 1-9 Points 45 minute detention per infraction Step 2 10 points Four (4)-hour Saturday work detail and Conference with parents and student. \$20 fee will be assessed to provide supervision for Saturday work detail.
+11-14 points Discipline at discretion of principal and dean Step 3 15 points One (1)-Day suspension, Parents contacted by letter and/or call, Conference with parents and students may be required, and placement on a Plan of Success 16-19 points Work Detail- \$20 fee per student will be assessed to provide supervision for Saturday work detail.
+Step 4 20 Points Three-Day suspension, Conference with student, parents and Administration to determine future enrollment at FPD Step 5 Failure to comply w/ Behavior Contract Potential withdrawal from FPD